SarwanShah/HU_2019_Tilt-Stablization-Control-System/README.md

 The system's real-time response was captured and plotted.
 It successfully rejected angular disturbances with:
 - **Settling Time**: Approximately 2-4 seconds
 - **Steady-State Accuracy**: Minimal steady-state error along the X-axis, with minor discrepancies along the Y-axis.

-## 📥 How to Use
-1. Assemble the system as per the provided design.
-2. Upload the **Arduino code** (included in the repository) to the microcontroller.
-3. Apply angular disturbances to test system stability.
-4. Observe and record system responses using **MATLAB** or other tools.

----

 This project provided hands-on experience in **control systems, sensor integration, and proportional control design**.
 It successfully met its objectives and demonstrated practical applications of angular stabilization techniques.